-Usually you get the same vaccine for your first and second dose.
+Usually you get the same vaccine for all your doses.
 But you can get a different mRNA vaccine for your second dose if your first-dose vaccine is not available or you prefer a different available mRNA vaccine.
 Both Pfizer-BioNTech and Moderna COVID-19 vaccines work in the same way.